ACADEMIC SERVICE

 -

 VIII.
-Therapeutic Practices & Psychotherapy Through the Arts
+Therapeutic Arts Practice & Psychotherapy

 Arts-based therapeutic practices that support healing, expression and individuation.